Self-dual quasiperiodic percolation: Model Details

 In 1D, the best we can do is $C=1-1/\phi$, which is attained by choosing $a=\phi-1$, where $\phi$ is the golden ratio.
 In two dimensions, we seek $\vec{a}=(a_1,a_2)$ such that the lattice specified by primitive lattice vectors $\vec{a}$ and $\vec{a}^\perp = (-a_2, a_1)$ has the largest possible value for the closest approach, $\min[dr/a]$.
 More precisely, let $\vec{A}= $, so that a superlattice vertex with integer coordinates $\vec{m}=(m_1,m_2)$ has coordinates $\vec{A} \vec{m}$ on the underlying lattice.
 Letting $m\equiv \norm{\vec{m}}$, out to some maximum radius $m^*$, we compute

 Viewing $\vec{a}$ as a complex irrational number $\alpha$, this maps onto the problem of maximizing the quantity

 where $p$ and $q$ are both complex numbers whose real and imaginary parts are integers.
-This in turn relates to a problem long answered in the mathematics literature, by Ford in 1925~\cite{Ford1925}: for any $\alpha$, the inequality $k(\alpha) < C$ has infinitely many solutions $p, q$, if $C \geq 1/\sqrt{3}$.
+This in turn relates to a problem long answered in the mathematics literature~\cite{Ford1925,Perron1930,Schmidt1967}: for any $\alpha$, the inequality $k(\alpha) < C$ has infinitely many solutions $p, q$, if $C \geq 1/\sqrt{3}$.
 Thus, for any choice of $\vec{a}$, we will encounter infinitely many points for which $d(\vec{m})m \leq 1/\sqrt{3}$.
-On the other hand, Ford proves that if $C<1/\sqrt{3}$, then there exists a dense set of $\alpha$ for which the inequality only has a finite number of solutions ("near-commensurate points").
+On the other hand, Ref.~\cite{Ford1925} proves that if $C<1/\sqrt{3}$, then there exists a dense set of $\alpha$ for which the inequality only has a finite number of solutions ("near-commensurate points").
 One such $\alpha$ is

 which is our Ford lattice.
-Although a finite number of near-commensurate points would still be problematic for our purposes, the Ford lattice enjoys the property that as $n$ increases, the points closest to being commensurate saturate the Ford bound and occur in a scale-invariant pattern (\autoref{fig:ford}).
-This makes the model well-behaved near the percolation transition, free of sharp non-monotonicities.
+Although a finite number of near-commensurate points would still be problematic for our purposes, the Ford lattice enjoys the property that as $m$ increases, the points closest to being commensurate saturate the Ford bound and occur in a scale-invariant pattern (left panel of~\autoref{fig:ford}).
+This makes the model well-behaved near the percolation transition, free of sharp non-monotonicities in the scaling behavior.